howion/notes/poems/03-unholy-gospel.md

 None shall ever accommodate this pure sensation\
 As never tails ever without creation

-Complex augmentation of true feelings\
+Complex augmentation of simple feelings\
 With vulgar expressions in agony\
 Is what God made to turn this\
 Into his little parody